 Learn More About UserWay’s Dyslexia Friendly Font (UDF)

-UDF comes standard on the UserWay Widget and many other powerful accessibility tools.
-And it’s within the widget, so you don’t have to change the typeface on your website permanently.
-Please visit the Dyslexia Friendly Font page for more details on this new font and text samples.
+With features like increased text size, enhanced contrast, improved spacing, and optimized fonts, UserWay’s widget addresses a wide array of needs.
+Check out the Dyslexia Friendly Font page for more details on this new font and text samples.
 If you already have the widget installed, go to the features list and click “Dyslexia Friendly” to see this new font for dyslexia in action.